Alifmuta/IFileDialog-gcc-Fix/README.md

 Voila!

-Please email me at mailto:digital.artist@hotmail.co.uk just to let me know my solution helped you.
+Please email me at mailto:digital.artist@hotmail.co.uk just to let me know if my solution helped you.
 My name is Dave.